 LUFS (Loudness Unit Full Scale) is an audio signal level measurement.
 With it, you can choose different LUFS levels and master your song with limiters according to those settings.

 It can come in handy in many situations.
 But it’s great if you upload your music on streaming services such as Spotify, Deezer, or even YouTube.
 Because these services require different LUFS levels.

 For example, when you upload a song on Spotify, no matter the audio level, it automatically converts it to -14LUFS.
 If your song has -10LUFS it will convert to -14LUFS.
 The same works with the lower LUFS level.

 And that can be damaging to the quality of the sound.
 You need to export your songs in the same LUFS as your streaming service requires.

 That’s why this option is very handy.
 If your limiter plugin has it, that’s great.
 If not, you can use a separate plugin for LUFS.

-An audio limiter is a great and mandatory tool for great songs.
+Audio limiters are great and mandatory tools for creating great songs.
 It’s a mastering tool that makes mixes louder and radio-ready.
-It is easy to use and adds power to the sound.
+But you can use it during mixing too.
+It is an easy tool to use and adds power to the sound.
 This guide will give you a basic understanding of how it works.
 Then you can use one of the plugins and understand it more.